priyanka-asnani/Deep-Learning-Specialization/README.md

 # Deep Learning Specialization on Coursera (offered by deeplearning.ai)
- Programming assignments from all courses within the Coursera [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning) {:target="_blank"} offered by deeplearning.ai
+ Programming assignments from all courses within the Coursera <a href="https://www.coursera.org/specializations/deep-learning" target="_blank">Deep Learning specialization</a> offered by deeplearning.ai